maniaclab/snowmass-connect-docs/docs/data_management_main.md

 against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.

-In order to access the stash storage on the Snowmass login node via Globus online, you must have an institutional based grid certificate issued by CILogon.
-To obtain one follow the steps below:
+In order to access the stash storage on the Snowmass login node via Globus online, you must have a certificate issued by CILogon.
+To obtain one:

 * Logon with your institutional credentials at [http://cilogon.org](http://cilogon.org)
 * Select "Create a Password Protected Certificate".
 Enter a password and download your encrypted certificate, named usercred.p12.
 The certificate can be obtained by using the openssl pcks12 command as: `openssl pkcs12 -in [your-cert-file] -clcerts -nokeys -out usercert.pem`